GRIEF & LOSS: A COMPREHENSIVE TRAINING PROGRAM

-• Gain practical strategies for working with individuals and groups
+• Gain practical strategies for working with grieving clients

-• Join Claire’s Conscious Grieving Network– an exclusive online community for professionals
+• Gain access to the Conscious Grieving Network– an exclusive online community for professionals

 Do you find yourself feeling called to work in the field of grief and loss?
-I would like to invite you to explore conscious grieving as a path towards conscious living.
 Step into the world of grief with me and let me show you how meaningful this work can be.

 In recent years our world has experienced unprecedented loss and the demand for grief support is higher than ever.
 Professionals everywhere are being called on to help people process grief and loss, but because education in this field is lacking, people are continuing to struggle.
 From the length of time we grieve, the emotions we experience, and the far-reaching ramifications of loss, this work is often misunderstood and overlooked.
 Help broaden the scope of available grief support by joining me for my upcoming comprehensive grief training program.